 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
 Accounting principles establish a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Level 3 inputs are unobservable data points for the asset or liability, and include situations in which there is little, if any, market activity for the asset or liability.
 In 2015 we reclassified land and building related to the former manufacturing facility in Germany as Asset held for sale in the accompanying Consolidated Balance Sheets.
-As of March 31, 2016 and December 31, 2015, we have Level 3 financial assets of \$5.2 million and \$5.0 million, respectively.
-The value as of March 31, 2016 was determined based on preliminary offers from active market participants.
+As of September 30, 2016 and December 31, 2015, we have Level 3 financial assets of \$5.2 million and \$5.0 million, respectively.
+The value as of September 30, 2016 was determined based on a contract which is expected to close in the fourth quarter of 2016.